-Step 5.
-Determine your curriculum topics and type.
+4. Determine your curriculum topics and type.

 Before moving forward and searching for a homeschool curriculum (including reading homeschool curriculum package reviews–you’re not ready yet!), you also need to create a tentative homeschool schedule for each child.

 If you make a column on one sheet of paper for each child and then list out their subjects for the year, it is easier for you to see if there is an overlap.

-For example, if you’re using the same history curriculum for a 6 year old and a 12 year old, maybe while the 12 year old writes an essay on the topic then the 6 year old can draw a scene (or make a lap book) about the topic.
+For example, if you’re using the same history curriculum for a 6 year old and a 12 year old, maybe while the 12 year old writes an essay on the topic then the 6 year old can draw a scene (or you can make a lapbook) about the topic.